albertosantagostino/ITAQA-air-quality-aggregator/README.md

 ```

 **Available modes**

 ```
 download      Download data, serialize and save it in a list of AQS objects update        Given an existing AQS objects list, update it with the most recent data test          Run all the unit tests sandbox       For debugging/testing purposes
 ```

-**Example**
+#### Example

+To check if everything is working fine you can play with the following commands:

+**Download**
-To check if everything is working fine you can try to run the following command to download data from the Lombardia region for the first month of 2020:
+To download data from Lombardia for the first month of 2020:
 `python3 itaqa.py download --region lombardia --min_date 20200101 --max_date 20200201 --filename test`
-If everything is working fine you should see the message _"Download completed!"_.
-Note that at the moment the time indicated in the progress bar is not accurate.
-Downloading a month of data should take ~3 minutes
+You should see the message _"Download completed!"_, indicating the successful download and serialization of all the requested data

 **Data analysis**
-Currently ITAQA is for developers only, meaning there is no easy user interface to plot and visualize data (yet!)
-After you have downloaded some data you can play and explore in the sandbox (loading data with `load_AQS_from_msgpack`)
+ITAQA is currently meant for developers, but I'm developing a basic GUI to explore and view data without coding anything.
+You can run the GUI using the command:
+`python3 itaqa.py view`
+As an alternative you can load and explore the downloaded data editing the sandbox section of `itaqa.py`, and running it using the mode `sandbox`

 ## Architecture
 <p align="center">